 Many animals including the dog, may look beautiful standing still, but it is when they move that we can easily see if they are correctly put together and are balanced in their conformation.
 A well structured dog will move effortlessly, with drive from behind.
 It's forehand will be balanced to allow the transfer of impulsion from the rear and out through the shoulders and front limbs.
-This ensures that minimum stress is put onto bones, joints muscles ligaments and tendons, with obvious health benefits.
+This puts minimum stress onto bones, joints muscles ligaments and tendons, with obvious health benefits.

-In the photos below, note the full extension of all four limbs and the long reach of the hind legs being translated through the far reach of the front legs.
-Dogs are always judged at the trot in conformation shows to demonstrate to the judges the way each dog moves.
-It is at the trot that any imbalance lameness or other movement fault is most easily seen.
+In the photos below, note the full extension of all four limbs and the long reach of the hind legs being translated through the forward reach of the front legs.
+Dogs are always judged at the trot in conformation shows for good reason.
+It is at the trot that any imbalance, lameness or other movement fault is most easily seen.

 In quadrapeds ( animals with four legs) Impulsion (energy) for movement begins at the rear and is transmitted from the back to propel the animal forward.
 The less this energy is interrupted on its way through the body, the more effortless the stride will be.
 Good horse breeders understand this concept.
 So regardless of how correct the hind angulation may be, the shoulders need to be symmetrically angulated to 'free up' a place for the stride to move from the hind end forward through the loins back and shoulders so as to allow maximum reach with the front legs...... with a minimum of effort.